 SentinelOne faces competition from legacy security platforms who are shifting to modern cloud offerings such as Microsoft (NASDAQ:MSFT), Palo Alto Networks (NYSE:PANW) and McAfee (NASDAQ:MCFE) as well as cloud-native innovators such as CrowdStrike (NASDAQ:CRWD).

-This was another standout quarter with the revenue up a splendid 121% year on year.
-On top of that, revenue increased $8.35 million quarter on quarter, a solid improvement on the $7.52 million increase in Q1 2022, and happily, a slight re-acceleration of growth.
+This was another standout quarter with the revenue up a splendid 128% year on year.
+On top of that, revenue increased $10.2 million quarter on quarter, a very strong improvement on the $8.35 million increase in Q2 2022, and a sign of re-acceleration of growth, which is very nice to see indeed.

-Analysts covering the company are expecting the revenues to grow 68.2% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 70.3% over the next twelve months, although estimates are likely to change post earnings.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

-SentinelOne's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 125% in Q2.
-That means even if they didn't win any new customers, SentinelOne would have grown its revenue 25% year on year.
-That is a good retention rate and a proof that SentinelOne's customers are satisfied with their software and are getting more value from it over time.
-That is good to see.
+SentinelOne's net revenue retention rate, an important measure of how much customers from a year ago were spending at the end of the quarter, was at 130% in Q3.
+That means even if they didn't win any new customers, SentinelOne would have grown its revenue 30% year on year.
+Significantly up from the last quarter, this is a great retention rate and a clear proof of a great product.
+We can see that SentinelOne's customers are very satisfied with their software and are using it more and more over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-SentinelOne's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 58.9% in Q2.
+SentinelOne's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 63.6% in Q3.

-We were impressed by how strongly SentinelOne outperformed analysts’ revenue expectations this quarter.
-And we were also excited to see the really strong revenue growth.
+We were very impressed by the strong improvements in SentinelOne’s gross margin this quarter.
+And we were also excited to see that it outperformed Wall St’s revenue expectations.
 Zooming out, we think this impressive quarter should have shareholders feeling very positive.
-The company is down -1.65% on the results and currently trades at $67 per share.
+But the market was likely expecting more and the company is down 7.58% on the results and currently trades at $47.28 per share.

 Is Now The Time?